electricbookworks/ebw-training/must-have-tech-skills/text/10-reference.md

     - ecosystem security (such as chip vulnerabilities and cyber warfare).

 Shortcut keys
 : Using your keyboard over your mouse wherever possible is fundamental to working efficiently on digital projects.
-It is important to constantly learn and refine your personal-efficiency toolkit, most of which involves learning and creating shortcut keys.
+It is important to constantly learn and refine your personal-efficiency toolkit, much of which involves learning and creating shortcut keys.

 ## Software